molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_cookbook/pharm/processing/ftr_props.rst

 =============================

-The script *print_ph4_ftrs.py* demonstrates how to iterate over the features of pharmacophores read from an input file and query basic feature properties like position, orientation, type, tolerance, etc.
+The script *print_ph4_ftrs.py* demonstrates how to iterate over the features of pharmacophores read from a specified input file and query the following feature properties:

+ - Type
+ - Geometry
+ - Tolerance
+ - Position
+ - Orientation
+ - Orientation vector length
+ - Weight
+ - Hydrophobicity
+ - Is optional
+ - Is disabled

 **Synopsis**